digitalequation/sparrow-sdk-php/README.md

 ### 4. Laravel integration

-Once Composer has installed the package add this line of code to the `providers` array located in your `config/app.php` file:
+Once Composer has installed the package, add this line of code to the `providers` array located in your `config/app.php` file:

 ```php
 SparrowSDK\Laravel\SDKServiceProvider::class,